 That was her left-brain thinking – logical, sequential, rational.
 However, Iannantuono also had a strong right brain, a creative side.
 Ever since she was 7 years old, she had loved to tell stories.
 During her adolescence, she would write novels, pen fan fiction and think up wild characters and wilder plots for her friends to act out on camera.
 But that will never pay the bills, she thought.

 Fortunately, the liberal arts and sciences curriculum at the College allowed her to exercise both sides of her brain.
 As a chemistry major in the Honors College, she was knee deep in labs and research, but her general education courses allowed her to stretch mentally and explore other areas, such as fiction writing and screenwriting.

 After graduation, she conscientiously followed her “Practical Plan.”
 She landed a steady job as a dye chemist in North Charleston and dabbled in her writing at night.
 For a while, it seemed to work perfectly: scientist by day, storyteller by night.
-But – after two years of doing the same three-step chemical process over and over, day in, day out – it became soul crushing.
+“But, after two years, the job was no longer the right fit.”
 She needed to change up her personal formula, add some new ingredients to her life’s mixture and go after a different reaction.